laminlabs/lamin-blog/docs/methyldata.md

 Altana curated the metadata, generated wide tables, developed the tutorial notebook and wrote this post.

+Sheetal reviewed and made adjustments to the tutorial notebook.

 Alex helped conceive the project and write the post.

 Sunny supervised the work, ingested raw datasets, and reviewed this post.